Costs & Financial Aid

 The following items are required for students but are not part of the standard tuition and fees table.

-- Course Materials/Textbooks: the cost for hard copy and online textbooks or other resources is estimated to be $1,321.00 per year.
+- Course materials/textbooks: the cost for hardcopy and online textbooks or other resources is estimated to be $1,321.00 for the duration of the program.

 No extra expense for: